Physical Review D - Particles, Fields, Gravitation, and Cosmology

 Theories for new particle and early-Universe physics abound with pseudo-Nambu-Goldstone fields that arise when global symmetries are spontaneously broken.
 The coupling of these fields to the Chern-Simons term of electromagnetism may give rise to cosmological birefringence (CB), a frequency-independent rotation of the linear polarization of photons as they propagate over cosmological distances.
 Inhomogeneities in the CB-inducing field may yield a rotation angle that varies across the sky.
 Here we note that such a spatially-varying birefringence may be correlated with the cosmic microwave background (CMB) temperature.
 We describe quintessence scenarios where this cross-correlation exists and other scenarios where the scalar field is simply a massless specta- tor field, in which case the cross-correlation does not exist .
 We discuss how the cross-correlation between CB-rotation angle and CMB temperature may be measured with CMB polarization.
 This measurement may improve the sensitivity to the CB signal, and it can help discriminate between different models of CB.

 Caldwell, Robert R.; Gluscevic, Vera; and Kamionkowski, Marc, "Cross-Correlation of Cosmological Birefringence with Cmb Temperature" (2011).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2607.